idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 5 Project templates.md

 - **Recent project templates** = Your recently used templates will be shown here.
 - **Open project templates** = Open an already saved project template.
 You will be asked to select which template file to open.
 - **Save in project template** = Save the current state in a project template as an .xml file.
 You will be asked to select a location and file name.
 The Save dialogue filters only .xml files.
 - **Remove current project template** = Self-explanatory.
 But how can you tell which is that?
-The current project template is indicated in the upper-left section of the Dashboard, just above the Total Recall column.
+The currently used project template is indicated in the upper section of the Dashboard.
 - To which we can add another, not pictured above: **New Dashboard**.
 This command removes the current project template.
 After that, you can work either without any project templates, or treat it as the entry point to create a new project template from the modified Dashboard state.

 ### How to save the current state in a project template